lainey-ing/lainey-ing.github.io/_pages/about.md

 ## Work Experience

-* Tax Intern | Pappas Restuarants | May-August 2024
+* Tax Intern | Pappas Restaurants | May-August 2024
-  * Make calls to partnering companies to collect documentation.
+  * Made calls to partnering companies to collect documentation.
-  * Assist team members in updating records as well as research and analysis.
+  * Assisted team members in updating records as well as research and analysis.
-  * Organize information using various databases.
+  * Organized information using various databases.

 * Tennis Coach | Sugar Creek Country Club | May-August 2023
   * Led small groups of students between ages 4-10 in tennis drills, providing specific instruction for each student